THE HARDEST back MUSCLE TO STRETCH…

 By far, one of the most difficult areas to stretch is the middle back and upper back.

-Some people think it’s because the back muscles are too thick to effectively target.
+Some people think it’s because the mid and upper back muscles are too thick to effectively target.
 But that’s not the case!

 And they’re hitting the wrong back muscles!

-I don’t want you walking around looking like Quasimodo…
+I don’t want you walking around with hunched shoulders and back, looking like Quasimodo…

-So, I’m going to give you one simple stretch to help you get that middle and upper back relief you need.
+So, I’m going to give you one of the best midback stretches to help you get the middle and upper back pain relief you need.

-This is the best way to stretch out rhomboids, middle traps and lower traps and uses either a cable machine or even just a simple doorway!
+This is the best way to stretch out tight muscles in the upper body like the rhomboids, middle traps and lower traps and uses either a cable machine or even just a simple doorway!

 3 STRETCHES THAT DOn’t work FOR UPPER AND MID BACK